top of page

 My art explores that liminality by using forms that may feel familiar and relatable as a ‘place’, whilst simultaneously suggesting something more enigmatic at the edge of our senses.

-Andrew Phillips is a Visual Artist, Psychotherapist, and Creative Mentor.
+Andrew Phillips is a Visual Artist, Creative Mentor, and Psychotherapist in the UK.

 Comments